The town of

 1001 Plum Tree Road, Barrington Hills

-One of the first homes in Barrington Hills, this picturesque homestead is one of the only homes in the area listed on the Illinois State Registry of Historic Homes.
+first homes in Barrington Hills, this picturesque homestead is one of the only homes in the area listed on the Illinois State Registry of Historic Homes.
 The sprawling farm home boasts well-preserved woodwork and floors and is set among lovely old-growth trees with a horse trail adjacent to the property.
 The scenic home and grounds are often used as the site for local history events.

 Discover more architectural gems among Barrington real estate